chadrickm/newcreationsconnect/README.md

 # New Creations Connect

-A mobile app for the church to view and register for multi-congregational meetings (Family Camps, Advances, etc.)
+A mobile app for the church to view and plan for upcoming multi-congregational meetings (Family Camps, Advances, etc.)

 ## Running Locally